 They didn't care if many of the teachers were looking at them strangely, quite frankly they couldn't care less if they weren't supposed to be up there.

-Without even attempting to explain themselves, the two first years hurried over to a shocked Professor McGonagall, and handed her the note Zoe gave them, before collapsing to the floor exhausted.
+Without even attempting to explain themselves, the two first years hurried over to a shocked Professor McGonagall and handed her the note Amanda gave them, before collapsing to the floor exhausted.

 After getting over her initial shock and seeing that the two girls were all right, McGonagall turned her attention to the crumpled note in her left hand.